-- 2.5.
-Surplus places in secondary school year 7 is 3.2% so below the 5% target, hence has an amber rating.
-However, as the lower roll numbers flow through from primary school there will be more surplus places in future years. - 2.6.
+- 2.8.
+Surplus places in secondary school year 7 remains at 3.2%, below the 5% target, hence has a red rating.
+However, as the lower roll numbers flow through from primary school there will be more surplus places in future years. - 2.9.
 To reduce the surplus in primary schools, and within the context of the School Place Planning Strategy (which was brought to Scrutiny in autumn 2021), officers continue to review school admission numbers to reduce capacity, with two further schools reducing their reception intake from September 2022.